PHOENIXCONTACT/MORYX-Framework/docs/tutorials/HowToBuildADriver.md

 |-ExampleDriver.cs
 ````

 The interface `IExampleDriver` is the API of the driver and important for registration within the AbstractionLayer.
-For compatibility and reduced dependencies it is based to use an existing driver interface or suggest adding an additional driver interface.
+For a loose coupling between the resources it is best to use an existing driver interface or add an a new driver interface instead of using the implementation directly.

 ### The interface

-This interface is simply derived from [IDriver](xref:Moryx.AbstractionLayer.Drivers.IDriver).
+This interface is simply derived from [IDriver](../../src/Moryx.AbstractionLayer/Drivers/IDriver.cs).
 No further definitions are needed.

 ````cs
 using Moryx.AbstractionLayer.Drivers;